 QB3 offers three SBIR workshops a year geared towards the NIH submission deadlines of April 5, August 5, and December 5.
 See below for details, or contact Adriana Tajonar.

-This six-session workshop will take you through all the steps necessary to successfully file a well-written SBIR/STTR grant application for the August 5 NIH SBIR deadline.
+This seven-session workshop will take you through all the steps necessary to successfully file a well-written SBIR/STTR grant application for the December 5, 2013 NIH SBIR deadline.
 This course will focus on crafting a well-structured research plan, getting persuasive letters of support, crafting an efficient budget, and helping you anticipate reviewers’ comments.
 We will help you speed through the application instructions, saving you hours of time.
-The course culminates in a submission clinic that will ensure your application is correctly filed.
-Additionally, enrollment in this class also includes a separate session to address specifics of NSF applications as well as contract applications.
+The course culminates in two submission clinics that will ensure your application is correctly filed.

 One or more team members from the company should be prepared to attend every session.
 Remember to bring your laptop; these will be working sessions.

-- A total of five 3-hour working sessions, plus a 3-hour filing clinic
+- A total of five 2.5-hour working sessions, plus two 2.5-hour filing clinics

 - Ability to access course remotely via web conference